phpDocumentor/phpDocumentor/docs/internals/reference-documentation.rst

 For reST we have additional requirements: try to simulate Sphinx as much as possible.

-A with normal PHP source file handling should these entries be stored in the cache and incremental processing applied by storing the hash of the file.
+As with normal PHP source file handling, these entries should be stored in the cache and incremental processing applied by storing the hash of the file.

 Transformation phase